Your loft conversion questions answered – planning permission

 There are several different types of loft conversions, some of which require planning permission, and some that don’t.

-Dormer loft conversions – Dormer loft conversions are box-shaped extensions built on sloped roofs.
+– Dormer loft conversions are box-shaped extensions built on sloped roofs.
 Due to the fact building a rear dormer extension doesn’t require dramatic changes to the structure of your home, you usually don’t need planning permission to build one.
-If the dormer extension exceeds the height of the roof, or located on the front of the property, you will.
+If the dormer extension exceeds the height of the roof or is located on the front of the property, you will.

-Velux loft conversions – Velux loft conversions simply add some light into your loft by placing new windows into the roof structure.
-As this is a very simple alteration to a loft, you won’t need planning permission to build a velux conversion.
+– Velux loft conversions simply add some light into your loft by placing new windows into the roof structure.
+As this is a very simple alteration to a loft, you won’t need planning permission to build a Velux conversion.

 Extended Ideas can assist in designing any loft conversion, using specialist 3D designs to visualise exactly what you want.
 We can also help with planning application queries, too.
 Contact us to find out more.